JackJey/privacy-sandcastle/docker-compose/servers/ssp/README.md

 This app is a demo of "SSP" party in Privacy Sandcastle world.

-Privoides 3rd Party Tag for publisher who intends to display ads in their own site (`news` in Privacy Sandcastle).
+Provides 3rd Party Tag for publisher who intends to display ads in their own site (`news` in Privacy Sandcastle).

 ## How to use 3rd Party Tag